Calling RoundCalling RoundSchedule a walkthrough

 Aged Care Act 2024

-Post-call summaries and structured data are designed to meet the documentation standards required under the Aged Care Act 2024 and the SAH Quality Standards.
+Post-call summaries and structured call notes support provider documentation under the Aged Care Act 2024 and relevant quality standards.
 Records are timestamped, searchable, and exportable for audit.

-Ray and Rose are trained to recognise and respond to distress signals.
-If a client expresses urgent concern, the protocol is: provide calm reassurance, direct toward 000 or nominated emergency contact, and flag the call for immediate care manager review.
+If a client expresses urgent distress, the protocol is to provide calm reassurance, direct toward 000 or a nominated emergency contact, and place the call record into the care manager review queue.

 Client consent framework